RossWaters40718/Graph-it_Easy/README.md

     # This Class Assumes That Pyvisa And NI-VISA Are Installed And Working Correctly.

 Once The Plot Has Finished, The Plot Can Be Saved To A File And Reloaded Back To The Graph At Any Time.
+View The TDS210.png File For An Examole.